 EIRPIR_CPE_MAX is the upper bound for the increased EIRPIR_CPE

 If the CPE receives a RNG-CMD message containing the parameters of the code it has transmitted and the status “continue,” it shall consider the transmission attempt unsuccessful but implement the corrections specified in the RNG-CMD and issue another CDMA code after the appropriate backoff delay.
-If the CPE receives a RNG-CMD message containing the parameters of the code it has transmitted and the status “success”, it shall proceed to send a unicast RNG-REQ (on Initial Ranging FID, allocated to Cell SID) to the centralized scheduling A-CPE on the allocated BW, which shall be required by the centralized scheduling A-CPE to the A-BS by using the Extended Bandwidth Request Subheader (7.6.1.2.1a).
-If the centralized scheduling A-CPE receives RNG-REQ from the CPE, the centralized scheduling A-CPE relays the RNG-REQ messages, which will be conveyed on a Container message (7.7.26), to the A-BS.
-The container message may contain several management messages, which are scheduled to transmit from a centralized scheduling A-CPE to the A-BS.
+If the CPE receives an CRZUS-MAP containing a CDMA allocation IE with the parameters of the code it has transmitted, it shall consider the RNG-CMD reception successful, and proceed to send a unicast RNG-REQ (on Initial Ranging FID, allocated to Cell SID) on the allocated BW.
+The centralized scheduling A-CPE shall transmit the RNG-REQ received from the CPE to the A-BS.

-Once the A-BS has successfully received the RNG-REQ message by encoding the received Container message it shall return a Container ACK message (7.7.26.1) with a confirmation code for the received messages to the centralized scheduling A-CPE.
-If the confirmation code for a certain management message is not “success”, the centralized scheduling A-CPE shall retransmit the indicated management message to the A-BS.
 After correctly receiving RNG-REQ, the A-BS shall return a RNG-CMD message to the CPE.
 Within the RNG-CMD message shall be the Station ID (SID) assigned to this CPE.
+In addition, the centralized scheduling A-CPE shall maintain the SID of the CPE broadcasted by RNG-CMD.

 Moreover, a CPE can successfully perform CDMA initial ranging to the several devices including a A-BS and centralized scheduling A-CPEs.
 In this case, the CPE shall select one of those.